-B. SHOP DRAWINGS AND CALCULATIONS.
+B. Shop Drawings and Calculations

-- 1. General: The Contractor shall submit detailed shop drawings, calculations, and manuals for all work related to post-tensioning.
-The shop drawings must be sealed by a Professional Engineer licensed in the state of Iowa.
-The shop drawings must be approved by the engineer before beginning fabrication. - 2.
-Submittal: The shop drawing submittal shall include, but not necessarily be limited to, the following: - a.
-A post-tensioning system that meets the requirements of the contract documents; - b.
-The sequence of the post-tensioning operation; - c.
-Appropriate details of changes from the dimensions shown on the plans where variations are made to details shown on the plans, including any special reinforcing required but not shown on the plans, with clear and concise cross reference to the appropriate plans to which the variations apply;
+The Contractor shall submit detailed shop drawings, calculations, and manuals for all work related to post-tensioning.
+The shop drawings must be sealed by a Professional Engineer licensed in the state of lowa.
+The shop drawings must be approved by the engineer before beginning fabrication.

+Submittal

+The shop drawing submittal shall include, but not necessarily be limited to, the following:

+- A post-tensioning system that meets the requirements of the contract documents; - The sequence of the post-tensioning operation;

-- d.
-Details of, and supporting calculations for, any modifications to reinforcement at anchorages, made necessary for accommodating the elected post-tensioning system hardware; - e.
-A procedure for casting and geometry control of the post-tension tendons in accordance with the information provided in the contract documents; - f.
-Distance from the bottom of the slab to the bottom of the duct; - g.
-Duct support detail and spacing and the sequence of operations for securing the tendons; - h.
-The location of grout ports and grout vents; - i.
-A table detailing the post-tensioning jacking sequence, jacking forces, and elongation of each tendon, including stressing end seating losses at each stage of erection for all post-tensioning; - j.
-Elongation calculations and tolerances; - k.
-Properties of each of the components of the post-tensioning. - I. Equipment to be used in the post-tensioning operation. - m.
-Details covering the assembly of the post-tensioning tendons. - n.
-Designation of the specific post-tensioning steel, anchorage devices, duct material, duct size, grout injection and outlet vents, connection details such as duct coupler, anchorage to duct and grout ports, and vents to ducts, and accessory items to be used; - o.
-Details of special reinforcement at anchorage "local-zones"; - p.
-Permanent grout cap details, concrete recess, pour backs and temporary protection; - q.
-Parameters to be used to calculate the typical tendon force, such as expected friction coefficients, anchor set, and post-tensioning steel relaxation curves. - r.
-The sequence of the stressing of the post-tensioning strands.
-The sequence shall be such that the stresses are uniform across the cross section throughout the post-tensioning operation. - s.
-All material specifications (e.g. strands, ducts and grout) and equipment data; - t.
-Grouting operation and equipment data including the materials and proportions for grout, and details of equipment and methods for mixing and placing grout; - u.
-Calculations to substantiate the post-tensioning system and procedures to be used.
-These calculations shall show a typical tendon force after applying the expected friction coefficient and anticipated losses for the stressing system to be used, including seating losses - v.
-If duct sizes different from the sizes shown in the contract documents are approved, modify the spacer frame details shown in the contract documents; and - w.
-Safety procedures; - 3.
-Submittal Procedures: All submittals by the Contractor shall be submitted sufficiently in advance of the start of construction to allow a 30 calendar day review period.
-All submittals not approved and requiring resubmittal shall be subject to the above review time period, with the review time beginning anew for each such submittal.
-The Contractor shall coordinate all submittals between his various subordinates (contractors, suppliers, and engineers) to allow for a reasonable distribution of the review effort required by the Engineer at any given time.
-Final approval shall be received before any fabrication begins.
-Manufacturer's literature shall be supplied where applicable.
-All shop drawings are to accurately detail the actual methods, materials, equipment, etc., that the Contractor will be using in the field on the project.
-Deviation is not permitted unless approved by the Engineer.
+- Appropriate details of changes from the dimensions shown on the plans where variations are made to details shown on the plans, including any special reinforcing required but not shown on the plans, with clear and concise cross reference to the appropriate plans to which the variations apply; - Details of, and supporting calculations for, any modifications to reinforcement at anchorages, made necessary for accommodating the elected post-tensioning system hardware: - A procedure for casting and geometry control of the post-tension tendons in accordance with the information provided in the contract documents; - Distance from the bottom of the slab to the bottom of the duct; - Duct support detail and spacing and the sequence of operations for securing the tendons; - The location of grout ports and grout vents; - A table detailing the post-tensioning jacking sequence, jacking forces, and elongation of each tendon, including stressing end seating losses at each stage of erection for all post-tensioning; - Elongation calculations and tolerances; - Properties of each of the components of the post-tensioning. - Equipment to be used in the post-tensioning operation. - Details covering the assembly of the post-tensioning tendons. - Designation of the specific post-tensioning steel, anchorage devices, duct material, duct size, grout injection and outlet vents, connection details such as duct coupler, anchorage to duct and grout ports, and vents to ducts, and accessory items to be used: - Details of special reinforcement at anchorage "local-zones"; - Permanent grout cap details, concrete recess, pour backs and temporary protection; - Parameters to be used to calculate the typical tendon force, such as expected friction coefficients, anchor set, and post-tensioning steel relaxation curves. - The sequence of the stressing of the post-tensioning strands.
+The sequence shall be such that the stresses are uniform across the cross section throughout the posttensioning operation. - All material specifications (e.g. strands, ducts and grout) and equipment data; - Grouting operation and equipment data including the materials and proportions for grout, and details of equipment and methods for mixing and placing grout; - Calculations to substantiate the post-tensioning system and procedures to be used. - These calculations shall show a typical tendon force after applying the expected friction coefficient and anticipated losses for the stressing system to be used, including seating losses - Block out dimensions and details: - Safety procedures;